Qld to keep borders shut for another month - Shepparton News

 "It underlines how we can all do the right thing by monitoring our health and if we have any symptoms at all that are of any cause for concern we can go and get tests," he said.

-The health minister said 7489 had been conducted in 24 hours to 9am on Tuesday, down from more than 6865 in the previous 24 hours.
+The health minister said 7489 had been conducted in 24 hours to 9am on Tuesday, up from more than 6864 in the previous 24 hours.

 Health restrictions remain in place preventing more than 10 people gathering in Brisbane, Ipswich, Logan, the Gold Coast, South Burnett and Goondiwindi without a COVID-19 safety plan.